bennbenben/expenses_tracker/README.md

 fill in the cell that requests for "months ago", and "breakdown" will tabulate transactions from that month "add to compile" - will populate the complete amount based on categories "clear compile" - is as self-explainatory; to clear the rows from I to Q

+### rooms for improvements
+- needs to be more automated
+- with more transactional data, more vendors will be added
+- add more visualization charts: for instance, amount spent on each category
+- consider building it in python or another program